GabeScott/standard-works-vault/General Conference/1975 October - The Time to Labor Is Now.md

 We decry abortions and ask our people to refrain from this serious transgression.
 We have stated the following regarding this sin:

-“The Church [vigorously] opposes abortion and counsels its members not to submit to or perform an abortion. ...
+“The Church \[vigorously\] opposes abortion and counsels its members not to submit to or perform an abortion. …

 “Abortion must be considered one of the most revolting and sinful practices in this day, when we are witnessing the frightening evidence of permissiveness leading to sexual immorality.

 “Members of the Church guilty of being parties to the sin of abortion must be subjected to the disciplinary action of the councils of the Church as circumstances warrant.
-The Lord stated in the 59th section, ‘Thou shalt not steal; neither commit adultery, nor kill, nor do anything like unto it.’”
-(Ensign, Mar.
+The Lord stated in the 59th section, ‘Thou shalt not steal; neither commit adultery, nor kill, nor do anything like unto it.’” (*Ensign,* Mar.
 1973, p.
 64.)

 A magazine writer recently penned this: “Morality in public life has plunged to the lowest level, the lowest level in history.”